SudevOP1/MinecraftClone/INSTRUCTIONS.md

 - Lighting is a static per-face brightness constant baked into the mesh at build time, not a real light-propagation/light-map system - see "Lighting" above
 - UI icons are SVGs rasterized at runtime (NanoSVG), not PNGs - one asset works at any button size, and `Texture` takes a filter argument so only these use `GL_LINEAR` while pixel art stays `GL_NEAREST`
 - No persistence yet - `World.save()` is a stub
+- Terrain shape lives in `Settings.java` as spline point tables, not in code - the tools in `tools/` edit them, and `BlockGenerator` only evaluates and blends
+- Spline x is raw noise in `[-1, 1]`, not a `[0, 1]` remap - one less conversion between what the editor shows and what the generator feeds in
+- The Python tools shell out to Java rather than porting the noise, so a preview can never disagree with the generator